matthieuSolente/mso-faux-absolute/README.md

 Here is a way to create an **absolute positionning in Outlook without VML**.

-For this to work, do not use tables in the absolute positionned block, they will be created automatically by the Outlook rendering engine.
+For this to work, do not use tables inSIDE the absolute positionned block, they will be created automatically by the Outlook rendering engine.
-Do not wrap your content in tables, otherwise it won't work.
-You can use table after the MSO Faux absolute bloc In our example, we'll use two separate elements: an image, which will act as a background image, and content.
-Each element is encapsulated in a div, to which we will add properties specific to Outlook.
+Don't wrap all the content of your email in a table, otherwise it won't work.
+You can use table Before or after the **MSO Faux absolute** bloc.

+In our example, we'll use two separate elements: an image, which will act as a background image, and content.
+Each element is encapsulated in a div, to which we will add magic mso properties.

 ## Mso frames